AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 <div class="green-box">
   <strong>Simplifying Challenges:</strong>
-  Computational challenges are easier to address when fewer "moving parts" exist in the modeling process.
+  <li> Computational challenges are easier to address when fewer "moving parts" exist in the modeling process. </li>
 </div>

 ---